 We typically fund the cash requirements of our operations in the United States through intercompany dividends, intercompany loans and intercompany charges for products, use of intangible property, and corporate services.
 However, some markets impose government-approval or other requirements for the repatriation of dividends.
 For example, in Mainland China, we are unable to repatriate cash from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
 As of December 31, 2023 and 2022, we had \$31.8 million and \$33.4 million, respectively, in cash denominated in Chinese RMB.
 We also have experienced delays in repatriating cash from Argentina.
 As of December 31, 2023 and 2022, we had \$17.7 million and \$14.9 million, respectively, in intercompany receivable with our Argentina subsidiary.
 We also have intercompany loan arrangements with some of our markets, including Mainland China, that allow us to access available cash, subject to certain limits in Mainland China and other jurisdictions.
 We also have drawn on our revolving line of credit to address cash needs until we can repatriate cash from Mainland China or other markets, and we may continue to do so.
-Except for \$60 million of earnings in Mainland China that we designated as indefinitely reinvested during the second quarter of 2018, we currently plan to repatriate undistributed earnings from our non-U.S. operations as necessary, considering the cash needs of our non-U.S. operations and the cash needs of our U.S. operations for dividends, stock repurchases, capital investments, debt repayment and strategic transactions.
+Except for \$60 million of earnings in Mainland China that we designated as indefinitely reinvested during the second quarter of 2018, we currently plan to repatriate undistributed earnings from our non-U.S. operations as necessary, considering the cash needs of our non-U.S. operations.
 Repatriation of non-U.S. earnings is subject to withholding taxes in certain foreign jurisdictions.
 Accordingly, we have accrued the necessary withholding taxes related to the non-U.S. earnings.